The Median Class and Superrigidity of Actions on CAT(0) Cube Complexes: Preliminaries and Basic Results

 \subsection{Euclidean (Sub)Complexes}

 \begin{definition} Let $X$ be a CAT(0) cube complex.
-We say that $X$ is {\em Euclidean} if the vertex set with the combinatorial metric embeds isometrically in $\Re^D$ with the $\ell^1$-metric, for some $D<\infty$. \end{definition} In \cite[Theorem~7.2]{Caprace_Sageev}, under some natural conditions on the action of $\Aut(X)$, the authors relate the existence of a $\Aut(X)$-invariant {\em Euclidean flat} with the non-existence of a facing triple of hyperplanes (that is a triple of hyperplanes associated to pairwise disjoint halfspaces).
-As our setting slightly differs from the one used in \cite{Caprace_Sageev}, we discuss briefly in this section the notion of Euclidean complexes and subcomplexes.
+We say that $X$ is {\em Euclidean} if the vertex set with the combinatorial metric embeds isometrically in $\Re^D$ with the $\ell^1$-metric, for some $D<\infty$. \end{definition} In \cite[Theorem~7.2]{Caprace_Sageev}, under some natural conditions on the action of $\Aut(X)$, the authors relate the existence of an $\Aut(X)$-invariant {\em Euclidean flat} with the non-existence of a facing triple of halfspaces, in the following sense. \begin{definition} Let $n\in\N$.
+An $n$-tuple of halfspaces is called a \emph{facing $n$-tuple} if they are pairwise disjoint.
+An $n$-tuple of hyperplanes is called a \emph{facing $n$-tuple} if there is a choice of halfspaces forming a facing $n$-tuple. \end{definition} As our setting differs slightly from the one used in \cite{Caprace_Sageev}, we discuss briefly in this section the notion of Euclidean complexes and subcomplexes.
 The following definition is from \cite{Caprace_Sageev}. \begin{definition} A CAT(0) cube complex $X$ is said to be {\em $\Re$-like} if there is an $\Aut(X)$-invariant bi-infinite CAT(0) geodesic. \end{definition} \begin{prop} Let $Y$ be a CAT(0) cube complex on which $\Aut(Y)$ acts essentially.
 Consider the following statements: \begin{enumerate} \item $Y$ is Euclidean. \item $Y$ is an interval. \item $Y$ is a product of $\R$-like factors. \end{enumerate} Then (3)$\Rightarrow$(2)$\Rightarrow$(1). \end{prop} \begin{proof} Observe that conditions (1) and (2) are preserved under taking products.
-Also, the hypothesis of having an essential action is preserved by passing to the irreducible factors by Lemma \ref{lem:hereditary properties}.
+Also, the hypothesis of having an essential action is preserved by passing to the irreducible factors by Lemma~\ref{lem:hereditary properties}.
 Therefore, it is sufficient to consider the case in which $Y$ is irreducible.

 (3)$\Rightarrow$(2).
 Assume that $Y$ is $\R$-like.
 Let $\ell \subset Y$ be the $\Aut(Y)$-invariant CAT(0) geodesic.
 We claim that $\ell$ crosses every hyperplane of $Y$.
 In fact, otherwise there would be a halfspace $h_0$ containing $\ell$ and, since $\ell$ is $\Aut(Y)$-invariant, then $\hat h_0$ would not be essential.